BioDT/uc-ces/biodiversity_model/readme.md

 ```
 cd /projappl/project_465000357/simonrolph

-# Pull image on LUMI (login is with github access token again)
+# Pull image on LUMI (login is with github access token again, when prompted provide your github email, not username, and PAT))
-singularity pull --docker-login docker://ghcr.io/biodt/ces-biodiversity:0.1.0
+singularity pull --docker-login docker://ghcr.io/biodt/ces-biodiversity:X.X.X

-# File ces-biodiversity_0.1.0.sif should have been generated
+# File ces-biodiversity_X.X.X.sif should have been generated
 ```

 Now we're going to run the model with the new singularity container.
 Go to the scratch directory, clone the repo via ssh/https and load some example environmental data: